Sun Country Airlines | San Francisco

 Ticket Counter Location

-International Terminal, Ticket Counter Aisle 6 Ticket counter closes 45 minutes prior to flight departure.
+International Terminal, Ticket Counter Aisle 6 or Aisle 8.
+Ticket counter closes 45 minutes prior to flight departure.

 Click here for easy and inexpensive airport parking in San Francisco with Park N’ Fly.